Pro-Life States in 2022

 TexasBanned or mostly banned

-VermontLegal & likely to remain legal
+VermontLegal and likely to be protected

-WashingtonLegal & likely to remain legal
+WashingtonLegal and likely to be protected

-WisconsinBanned or mostly banned for now
+WisconsinBanned or mostly banned

 Ready to Move to a Pro-Life State?